ilammy/sash/doc/lexical.md

 ### 4.4 – Unicode in identifiers

+Sash supports Unicode identifiers, the ASCII set of characters allowed in them is not affected by Unicode general categories described above.
+As it is, ASCII repertoire of Sash stated here is complete and exhausive.

-Unicode support usually has several important implications for programming languages, namely:
+Also, Unicode support usually has several important implications for programming languages, namely:

   - how identifiers are compared for equality